MGunlogson/CuckooFilter4J/README.md

-#A unit tested Cuckoo Filter Library for Java, built using Guava.#
+#A fast multithreaded Java Cuckoo Filter Library, built using Guava.#

 Code will be on maven etc... soon.
 Working on multithreading now: